Anthony10700/P8/README.md

 ## About Project 8
-- This deposit concerns project number 8 of openclassrooms you will find below the instructions for the installation the necessary information
+- This deposit concerns the project number 8 of openclassrooms that you can find below the instruction for the installation and the necessary information
 - URL HEROKU https://purbeurre-at.herokuapp.com/purbeurre/index.html

 ## For installation